Disproven or Controversial Breast Cancer Risk Factors

-There are many factors that research has shown are not linked to breast cancer.
+There are some factors that research has shown are not linked to breast cancer.
 You may see information online or hear about these disproven or controversial risk factors, but it's important to learn the facts.

 For information on known and possible breast cancer risk factors, see: